shimspedy/sengov/content/states/arizona/patricia-contreras/_index.md

 ---
 date: 2024-01-08T11:54:12-05:00
 title: "Patty Contreras"
-seo_title: "contact Representatives Patty Contreras"
+seo_title: "contact Representative Patty Contreras"
 subheader:
-     greeting: Contact Representatives Patty Contreras
+     greeting: Contact Representative Patty Contreras
      description: Patty Contreras is an American politician and a proud Democrat.
-She is a member of the Arizona House of Representatives, elected to represent District 12 in 2022.
-She is one of the first out lesbians elected to the Arizona House of Representatives.
+She is a member of the Arizona House of Representative, elected to represent District 12 in 2022.
+She is one of the first out lesbians elected to the Arizona House of Representative.
-description: Contact Representatives Patty Contreras of Arizona.
+description: Contact Representative Patty Contreras of Arizona.
 Contact information for Patty Contreras includes email address, phone number, and mailing address.
 image: patricia-contreras.jpeg
 video:
 url:  /states/arizona/patricia-contreras/